artod83/netmap/cran-comments.md

 There are no downstream dependencies at the moment.

 ## Fixes
-This fixes the errors in package documentation notified on 2023-08-19.
+This fixes a bug in is_sf() where the sf object has additional class attributes.